 Harris-Stowe State University

-A good fit for families looking for lower cost and students who want small classes and close faculty access. graduation rate is below 40%.
-73% of students receive Pell Grants — strong access mission.
+A good fit for families who need the lowest possible cost and students who want small classes and close faculty access. graduation rate is below 40%; earnings barely cover the debt load.
+74% of students receive Pell Grants — strong access mission.

 About This School